Adam11072000/dataStructuresTests/README.md

   3) run this command on th sharat: python3 run_tests.py
   4) if all is okay then valgrind and diff is okay.

+if you want to create more tests, change generate_tests file and only this file! chnage variable NUM_OF_TESTS and generate output using this command in bash:

+for i in{1..NUM_OF_TESTS}
+do
+python3 generate_output.py ./input/$i.txt ./expected/$i.txt
+done